 Research Grant Program

-Since 2002, BSF and its affiliates have awarded a total of US $6.4 million through research grants and have catalysed over $33 million in additional funding from other agencies.
-These efforts advance global scientific discoveries aimed at developing new treatments to end the suffering and loss of life caused by Barth syndrome.
+BSF and affiliates have awarded a total of more than $7 million through global research grants and have catalysed over $41 million in additional funding from other agencies to advance scientific discoveries into the condition and develop new treatments.

 Nurse with syringe